xtrime-ru/TelegramApiServer/README.md

 ```

 ## Authorization
+Please only use old and valid accounts.
+All new accounts will be banned by telegram.
+If your account was banned read this: https://docs.madelineproto.xyz/docs/LOGIN.html#getting-permission-to-use-the-telegram-api
 1. Get app_id and app_hash at [my.telegram.org](https://my.telegram.org/).
     Only one app_id needed for any amount of users and bots.
 1. Fill app_id and app_hash in `.env.docker`.